Understanding Vaccines and the National Immunisation Program

 Register now for Understanding Vaccines and the National Immunisation Program

 Health professionals who successfully complete and meet all course requirements will be awarded a Certificate of Completion.

 State and Territory legislation governs whether this Certificate allows the health professional to immunise independent of a medical order.
 Currently Understanding Vaccines and the National Immunisation Program is an approved training program in South Australia, Western Australia, Victoria and the Northern Territory.

 This course is endorsed by the Australian College of Nursing and attracts 70 CPD hours.

-On completion of the course all learners will be able to print a Record of Study that can be used as evidence for Continuing Professional Development.
+On completion of the course all learners will be able to print a Record of Study that can be used to assist with claiming Continuing Professional Development.